 This admittedly isn't the best look for everyone, but luckily, it grows out.
 But if you have the right head shape (oval or square work best with a shaved head) it's probably a good option, especially if your hair is thinning.
 Combine the shaved head with a short beard and you're left with an ultra-masculine, rugged look.

 This short layer cut is another good option for people who want enough length to be versatile, and yet still have a style that's relatively easy to maintain.
 It can be worn with minimal product, and casually styled with fingers, as shown in the photo.
 There is enough length, however, that if you apply a bit of stiff pomade (R+Co's Control Flexible Paste, $28, is about the right texture,) add a clean side part, and style it like a pompadour, you'll get a more formal look.

 This long shag style is common on surfers in California, and it looks great at any age.
 If you still have a full head of hair and want a longer style, this long shag is something to consider.
 But stay far away from this style if you have thinning hair, because it will make your hair look much thinner than it actually is.

 For this style, the hair is cut in long layers all over.
 If you're not a surfer, don't worry, you can always get this model's specific look by having your salon add natural looking highlights and using a bit of salt spray, such as Sachajuan's Salt Spray ($34).

 The Long Layer Cut

-If you've got a great head, thick and shiny head of hair like this, show it off.
-He does that by having the hair cut in long layers, tapering around the sides and back.
+If you've got a great head of thick and shiny hair like this, show it off.
+This model does that by having the hair cut in long layers, tapering around the sides and back.
 For styling, just a bit of pomade is used to sweep the hair back and add shine.
 Caring for gray hair can require a little bit more work, but it is worth the extra effort.